Interface AudioTrack

 void finish()

-If the most recently added set of samples has been set to loop, this function removes that loop status and will end playback after the end of the current loop of that sample set.
+If the most recently added set of samples has been set to loop, this will end playback after the end of the current loop of that sample set.
+The loop status of the sample is still set to 'true' after this operation, such that the audio will loop again if/when it is played again via an audio device.

 int getFrameIndex()